 - Library Search also searches across a large number of our databases or collections which means you can search across many resources at the same time.
 You can also limit by creation date; author; subject; journal title; language or collection, this will allow you to refine and focus your search.

 Evaluating what you find

 If you have a large number of results you will first want to filter them to take out any that are not relevant.
 A quick way of judging the quality and relevance of a source, especially on the Internet is to ask:

 - Who is the author of the source?
 Who put the information there (who owns the site)?
 What authority or expertise do they have in this area?

 For journal articles, peer review can provide a guide to academic quality, but you should still carry out your own evaluation, to be sure the information meets your needs.

 Evaluating in more depth

-To thoroughly check the relevance of sources you find you can use the the PROMPT mnemonic (Provenance, Relevance, Objectivity, Method, Presentation, Timeliness) which is detailed in the Evaluation using PROMPT activity on the Being Digital website.
+To thoroughly check the relevance of sources you find you can use the PROMPT mnemonic (Presentation, Relevance, Objectivity, Method, Provenance, Timeliness) which is detailed in the Evaluation using PROMPT activity on the Being Digital website.

 Keeping track of what you find and acknowledging your sources